UbiquityRobotics/learn/noetic/quickstart/workstation_setup.md

 nav_exclude: false
 ---

-## The Workstation
+# The Workstation

-The robot itself is normally running all hardware drivers for sensors such as any sort of camera or sonar sensors or even Lidar unit.
-If your system uses any form of navigation then things like  fiducial navigation, gmapping, move_base, move_basic or AMCL all run on the robot itself so they are close to the hardware.
+A ROS workstation is a full setup of ROS (the Robot Operating System) on a desktop or laptop computer, that you can connect to your robot.
+ROS shares all the internal communication within the robot with a ROS workstation over your network.
+Thus you can monitor internal robot activity, see what the robot is seeing, send commands and even offload data processing tasks from the robot on to more powerful computers.
+A ROS workstation is needed if you are going to program the robot to perform you robotic application.

-The prime reason a workstation or virtual machine is required in a system using a Magni is that there so a way to get access through console screens running as SSH terminals seen on the workstation to start, stop and monitor output from software running on the robot.
-A second fairly important console screen sort of use for a workstation is that since it will also see all the ROS activity the workstation can monitor ROS topics or other status for ROS at that time.
+The prime reason a workstation or virtual machine is required in a system using a Magni is to see all the ROS activity the workstation can monitor ROS topics or other status for ROS at that time.
 A workstation is also used so that graphical tools such as RViz or plotting software can be run on the screen of the workstation.
 This is the case if the robot is to do navigation you would then run visual tools such as the RViz environment to see the robot move around or to set goals.
 In this mode you could configure RViz to show you the sensors such as our sonar board or even a Lidar unit.

 Another need for a workstation would be so that you can monitor values in a ROS topic either from command line tools or such as for when you want to do PID tuning it is important to see the PID error values in a graph you would tend to run rqt_plot on the workstation or just run ```image_view``` to see what the raspicam camera is seeing as the robot drives around.

 We are not in this section discussing purely virtual simulation tools but those too can be run on a workstation assuming the workstation has a powerful enough configuration.

+Your ```workstation``` may be a Ubuntu Linux system of your own such as a desktop or laptop computer, or you can use a virtual machine as described below.

 ### Native Linux machine

-If you have your own Linux laptop already configured with ROS to be running the same ROS release as the robot then you can use it to connect to the hotspot on the Magni computer using standard Linux interfaces to connect to a network.
+If you have a native machine running the an Ubuntu LTS you should be able to install ROS on it and link it to your robot.

+Though ROS will run natively on several operating systems, ROS and Ubiquity's software is supported only on Ubuntu Linux LTS versions.
+If you haven't already got a Ubuntu partition you should set one up.
+Ubuntu has a [detailed guide](https://help.ubuntu.com/community/Installation) that covers installing from a DVD, installing using a USB and even installing within Windows.

+Once you have a working Ubuntu Linux installation [you can install ROS](noetic_quick_start_workstation#install-ros).

 ### Virtual machine